 Preheating oven:

-- I bake using a cast-iron dutch oven.
-45 minutes before you plan to bake, position one oven rack at the lowest level and then another one rack above it.
+- I bake using a cast-iron dutch oven combo cooker.
+45 minutes before you plan to bake, position one oven rack at the lowest level and then another one, one rack above it.
 Place the dutch oven and its lid at the 2nd rack.
 I keep the pot and the lid separated during preheating.
-Preheat the oven together with the dutch oven to 485 F (250 C) for 45 minutes to 1 hour
+Preheat the oven together with the dutch oven to 485 F (250 C) for 45 minutes

 - Cut a parchment paper about 2 inches bigger than the size of your banneton.
 I have a combo cooker Dutch oven, which is nice because I can load the dough with less risk of getting burnt on my arms.
 If you have a regular Dutch oven pot, you want to cut parchment paper so that it has a "handle" so you can lift the handle and lower the dough into the pot without getting burnt.